-We expect that we will seek additional capital in the future; however, such capital may not be available to us on reasonable terms, if at all, when or as we require additional funding.
-If we issue additional shares of our common stock or other securities that may be convertible into, or exercisable or exchangeable for, our common stock, our existing shareholders would experience further dilution.
+We expect that we will seek additional capital in the future; however, such capital may not be available to us on reasonable terms, if at all, when or as we require additional funding and our shareholders would experience further dilution.

 Although we expect to seek additional capital, we cannot be certain that it will be available to us on acceptable terms, if at all.
 Continued disruptions in the global equity and credit markets may further limit our ability to access capital.
-To the extent that we raise additional funds by issuing equity securities, including pursuant to our Sales Agreement with MLV, our shareholders may experience significant dilution.
+To the extent that we raise additional funds by issuing equity securities, including pursuant to our Sales Agreement with MLV, our shareholders would experience dilution, which may be significant.
 Any debt financing, if available, may restrict our operations similar to our debt facility with Oxford.
 If we are unable to raise additional capital when required or on acceptable terms, we may have to significantly delay, scale back or discontinue the development or commercialization of one or more of our products or one or more of our other research and development initiatives.
 We also could be required to seek collaborators for one or more of our current or future products at an earlier stage than otherwise would be desirable or on terms that are less favorable than otherwise might be available or to relinquish or license on unfavorable terms our rights to technologies or products that we otherwise would seek to develop or commercialize ourselves.
 We also may have insufficient funds or otherwise be unable to advance our preclinical programs, such as potential new drug targets developed from our GPCR program, to a point where they can generate revenue through partnerships, collaborations or other arrangements.
 Any of these events could significantly harm our business and prospects and could cause our stock price to decline.

-If we sell shares of our common stock under the Sales Agreement with MLV, our existing shareholders will experience immediate dilution and, as a result, our stock price may go down.
+If we sell additional shares of our common stock under the Sales Agreement with MLV, our existing shareholders will experience immediate dilution and, as a result, our stock price may go down.

-In December 2012, we entered into the Sales Agreement with MLV as sales agent under which we may sell up to \$49.3 million of our common stock by any method deemed to be an "at-the-market" offering under SEC rules.
-If we sell shares under the Sales Agreement, such sales will dilute our existing shareholders and could cause the market price of our common stock to decline significantly.
-Although MLV is precluded from shorting our stock during the term of the Sales Agreement, the ability to sell shares under the Sales Agreement and any sales of our common stock under the Sales Agreement, should we elect to use it, could encourage short sales by third parties, which could contribute to the further decline of our stock price.
+We and MLV have entered into the Sales Agreement under which we may sell shares of our common stock by any method deemed to be an "at-the-market" offering under SEC rules.
+In October 2013, we sold 373,700 shares of our common stock and received \$4.9 million in net proceeds utilizing the equity facility, and subsequent to these sales we were authorized to sell up to \$44.4 million of additional common stock.
+If we sell additional shares under the Sales Agreement, such sales will dilute our existing shareholders and could cause the market price of our common stock to decline significantly.
+Although MLV is precluded from shorting our stock during the term of the Sales Agreement, the ability to sell shares under the Sales Agreement and any sales of our common stock under the Sales Agreement, should we elect to use it further, could encourage short sales by third parties, which could cause or contribute to the decline in our stock price.